Ordinary Time: July 20th

 The iconographic tradition portrays the Prophet Elias rising up on a chariot with fiery wheels, which are encircled on all sides with flames and harnessed to four winged horses.

-- Elizas the Prophet is an important saint to the Carmelite Order.
+- Elijah the Prophet is an important saint to the Carmelite Order.
 At different times in its history the Carmelite Order has looked to one or more aspects of the prophet’s life: he is active and contemplative; one who heard and spoke the word of God; a friend of the dispossessed.
-Read more here and here.
+Read more about St. Elijah and his Carmelite connection: Carmelites and Carmelite Sisters.

 - Read St. Elijah, Spiritual Father of the Carmelite Order.